tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/ssl_pay_certificate.html.markdown

 currently, it does not support re-issuing certificates, revoking certificates, and deleting certificates; the certificate remarks and belonging items can be updated.
 The Destroy operation will only cancel the certificate order, and will not delete the certificate and refund the fee.
-If you need a refund, you need to check the current certificate status in the console as `Review Cancel`, and then you can click `Request a refund` to refund the fee. f you attempt to update the information of a certificate that has already entered the validation stage, we will automatically roll back your certificate, which may initiate the order submission process again (order cancellation -> cancellation in progress (wa- iting for CA callback) -> reinitiation of order).
+If you need a refund, you need to check the current certificate status in the console as `Review Cancel`, and then you can click `Request a refund` to refund the fee.
+If you attempt to update the information of a certificate that has already entered the validation stage, we will automatically roll back your certificate, which may initiate the order submission process again (order cancellation -> cancellation in progress (waiting for CA callback) -> reinitiation of order).
 This process may take some time, and TF will prompt "Updating information, which may take some time.
 Please refer to the documentation and retry terraform apply later, please be patient."
 If this process takes too long, you can contact Tencent Cloud support.

 ## Example Usage